Interviews with Adam

 - Chicago Tribune, A lover of Chicago books launches the wiki site Chicago Literary Archive

-- WBEZ, Love Chicago Books?
+- WBEZ (NPR Chicago), Love Chicago Books?
 This Archive Is For You.

 - Literary Hub, Adam Morgan on Penelope Fitzgerald, Eve Ewing, and Chicago Critics